BentoBoxWorld/docs/docs/addons/Challenges/index.md

 By default, the challenges addon comes without any challenge or levels.
 On first runtime only the Admin GUI will be accessible.
 Admins can create their own challenges or load a set of default challenges.
 Default challenges contains 5 levels and 57 challenges.
 There also exist a Web Library, where admins can download public challenges.
 It is accessible via the Admin GUI by clicking on the Web icon.

+## Template

+Challenges addon contains a template file which can be used to import challenges into database.
+This file is useful for bulk challenge adding for people that do not like to use ingame-gui.
+However, be aware, that not all functions are available for the template file, and some items/options can be added only via GUI.

+The example template file: [template.yml](https://github.com/BentoBoxWorld/Challenges/blob/develop/src/main/resources/template.yml)

+!!! tip
+    The template file must contain both: challenges and levels.
+Without them, it will not work.

+??? question "What is challenge type?"
+    Challenges addon has 4 different types of challenges.
+Each type offers different things to be tested for challenge to be marked as completed.
+These types are:
+    - Inventory Challenge (`INVENTORY_TYPE`) - challenge that requires items in player inventory to be completed.
+    - Island Challenge (`ISLAND_TYPE`) - challenge that requires blocks or entities on the player island to be completed.
+    - Other Challenge (`OTHER_TYPE`) - challenge that requires player XP, money or island level to be completed.
+    - Statistic Challenge (`STATISTIC_TYPE`) - challenge that requires certain value from player statistic to be completed.

+??? question "Can I specify an enchantment on required/reward items?"
+    Unfortunately Spigot does not have a general item parsing mechanics.
+So plugin authors need to create their own.
+Challenges addon uses BentoBox [Item Parser](/en/latest/BentoBox/ItemParser/).
+If function is not supported by it, then you cannot.
+However, you can always use in-game admin GUI to set any items you want.
+There is not any limitation.

+??? question "How I can know what values I can put in statistic challenge type?"
+    The statistic type you can find here: [Statistic](https://hub.spigotmc.org/javadocs/spigot/org/bukkit/Statistic.html).
+    Some information can be found in fandom site: [minecraft.fandom](https://minecraft.fandom.com/wiki/Statistics) However, there is not a place where you could find out what things you can specify.
+I would recommend to use ingame admin GUI for creating statistic challenges, as it has more options to detect which fields can fill.

 ## Commands